 In Fig.~\ref{fig:TScombinedDataset1} and Fig.~\ref{fig:TScombinedDataset2} the merger time is marked with a dashed vertical line.
 This moment was obtained by searching for the maximum value of the waveform's amplitude,

 The interval of $1.5\;\mathrm{ms}$ just after the inspiral phase characterizes the merger, from which the post-merger stage starts, which is the object of interest in this work and is marked in purple.
+This time interval is not completely arbitrary, and it is based on studies about prompt black hole collapse times.
+Numerical studies, using the method of the minimum lapse, suggest that the time for a prompt black hole collapse is approximately $\leq 2$~ms \cite{kolsch2022investigating}, a similar value is also considered in \cite{agathos2020inferring}.
 As we can observe in both figures, the shape of the PM strain varies in both data sets, showing the different characteristics of the remnant object.

 In the next subsection, we will look at the PM signals in the frequency domain to identify possible features in the spectra shape that could tell us about the remnant properties.
 By comparing the results from both datasets, we will see how the EoS and mass ratio affect the main frequencies of the spectra.